Gardens of Provence

 Colourful port of Marseilles – There is a public bus service which takes you to Marseilles.
 To get around the city and see the major sights use the Le Grand Tour open-topped, double decker bus which runs each day from 10am until 4pm and costs around €16 for the day.
 The bus travels between all the main sights and museums taking in Vieux Port, the Corniche and Basilique Notre Dame de la Garde.
 You can hop on and off throughout the day and the tour includes a 5 language audio guide.
 The best place to pick up the tour bus is Vieux Port – buy tickets either on the bus or from the tourist office.

-For flight times and prices please see the Dates and Prices tab.
+Book your holiday ‘with flight’ and choose between Heathrow or Manchester (via Heathrow) flights to Marseille airport.
+For flight times and prices please see the Dates & Prices tab.

-If you book a ‘with flight’ holiday with us, we automatically include transfers between the airport and the hotel.
-The coach transfer to Les Gréoux-les-Bains takes 3 hours.
+If you choose this option we automatically include return transfers between the airport and the hotel.
+The coach transfer takes approx 1 hour 15 minutes to the Villa Borghese.

 Sally is a qualified professional gardener, planting designer and well-established garden writer.
 She is a columnist for the RHS journal The Garden, and writes regularly for BBC Gardeners' World Magazine, Grow Your Own and Guardian Weekend.
 She loves to share her passion for all things plant-related, especially design, garden history and kitchen gardening, and is much in demand for her talks at gardening events from horticultural society meetings to the RHS Hampton Court Flower Show.
 She is also an online tutor at My Garden School.